 If treatment failure or relapse is confirmed or suspected, the M. tuberculosis isolate obtained at that time should be sent for drug susceptibility testing to first- and second-line agents.
 Specimens may be forwarded by your public health laboratory to the United States Centers for Disease Control and Prevention for molecular testing with relatively rapid turnaround time [51,52]; molecular test results for drug resistance must be confirmed using culture-based methods.
 (See "Diagnosis of pulmonary tuberculosis in HIV-uninfected adults".)

 The approach to management of treatment failure and relapse is discussed separately.
-(See "Treatment and prevention of drug-resistant tuberculosis", section on 'Empiric treatment'.)
+(See "Treatment of drug-resistant pulmonary tuberculosis in adults", section on 'Empiric treatment'.)

 Risk factors for treatment failure and relapse include [24,53-55]: